mposolda/kubecon2025-demo/README.md

 jwtp $EXCHANGED_TOKEN
 ```

 You can notice client is issued to the `requester-client` and only audience is `target-client1`.
 That audience is available because of the default client scope `default-scope1`, which is the default client scope for the `requester-client` and you can see it in the `scope` of the token.
-See [https://www.keycloak.org/docs/latest/server_admin/index.html#_client_scopes_linking](this page) for the details about the client scopes and their linking to clients.
+See [this page](https://www.keycloak.org/docs/latest/server_admin/index.html#_client_scopes_linking) for the details about the client scopes and their linking to clients.